ameli/imate/docs/source/tutorials/gpu.rst

     source ~/.Bashrc

-To compile :synco:`imate` with CUDA, export the following flag variable
+To compile |project| with CUDA, export the following flag variable

 .. code-block:: Bash